josiahfee/bug-free-octo-dollop/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Spotify Feature Identifier

-//Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file)

-2. Output: List of features that we would take into account with given song, Graphing feature value over time.

-//Describe the output your program will produce.
+2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+We would need to have the songs file themselves as input, or metadata input.
+One type of input would be user based (skipping a song or searching a song and the other would be spotify's recommendation.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.